 We participated in an annual energy industry compensation survey conducted by Mercer Human Resources Consulting (an independent compensation consultant).
-In addition, in 2022 the HRC Committee retained Hugessen, an independent compensation consultant, to provide support with respect to the compensation to be paid to Mr. Greager and in 2023 the HRC Committee retained Hugessen to assist with creating a new compensation peer group and reviewing executive and director compensation for 2024.
+In addition, in 2023 the HRC Committee retained Hugessen to assist with creating a new compensation peer group and reviewing executive and director compensation for 2024.
+In 2024 Hugessen also provided assistance to the HRC Committee with respect to updating the compensation peer group and reviewing executive compensation for 2025.